docpad-archive/documentation/01-start/05-faq.html.md

 ---
 ```

 That is your document's meta data.
-It won't be included in the output of the document, and is where you can assign extra data to your document such as title, date, tags, etc.
+It won't be included in the output of the document.
+You can use it to assign extra data to your document such as title, date, tags, etc.

 ## Is a document aware of its meta data?